Volume V Issue 5 November 2008

 Amla (Emblica officinalis Gaertn.) extract promotes procollagen production and inhibits matrix metalloproteinase-1 in human skin fibroblasts

-Takashi Fujii a,, MasanoriWakaizumia, Takao Ikamib, Morio Saitoa a Institute for Health Sciences, MIKI Corporation, 12-4, Naruohama 3, Nishinomiya 663-8142, Hyogo, Japan, Journal of Ethnopharmacology 119 (2008) 53–57
+Takashi Fujii a,∗, MasanoriWakaizumia, Takao Ikamib, Morio Saitoa a Institute for Health Sciences, MIKI Corporation, 12-4, Naruohama 3, Nishinomiya 663-8142, Hyogo, Japan, Journal of Ethnopharmacology 119 (2008) 53–57

 Abstract

-: Emblica officinalis Gaertn., commonly known as amla, is a rich dietary source of vitamin C, minerals and amino acids, and also contains various phenolic compounds.
+Aim of the study: Emblica officinalis Gaertn., commonly known as amla, is a rich dietary source of vitamin C, minerals and amino acids, and also contains various phenolic compounds.
 Amla extract is also known to exhibits potent antioxidant properties and to provide protection for human dermal fibroblasts against oxidative stress, and therefore it is thought to be useful for natural skin care.
 In this study, we investigated the effects of amla extract on human skin fibroblasts, especially for production of procollagen and matrix metalloproteinases (MMPs), in vitro.

 Materials and Methods: Mitochondrial activity of human skin fibroblasts were measured by WST-8 assay.
 Quantification of procollagen, MMPs, and Tissue inhibitor of metalloproteinase-1 (TIMP-1) released from human skin fibroblasts were performed by immunoassay technique.